KVIA-TV: News operation

 When Marsh purchased the then-KELP-TV, its local newscasts were in third place in the El Paso market.
 The company sought to replicate the success it had in Amarillo, where KVII-TV had been turned around from a distant third into one of the nation's highest-rated ABC affiliates and commanded 65% of the local news audience.
 Jim Pratt was sent from Amarillo to El Paso to lead an overhaul of the KVIA-TV news operation.
 The Pro News title and "happy talk" format used in Amarillo were brought to El Paso, creating what one El Paso Times columnist called a "volatile menudo" between out-of-town and local personnel.
 Shortly after, morale hit a highly visible nadir, as channel 13's ratings gains did not match those of the ABC network.
-During a commercial break in the late newscast on December 31, 1977, Pratt and co-anchor Al Hinojos engaged in a fist fight over scriptwriting duties.
+During a commercial break in the late newscast on December 31, 1977, Pratt and co-anchor Al Hinojos engaged in a fistfight over scriptwriting duties.
 When the newscast returned, Hinojos had left the set.
 Pratt resigned days later and was replaced by Hinojos.

 Ratings began to improve in the late 1970s.
 By early 1979, the 6 p.m. newscast had inched up to second place and the 10 p.m. newscast into a tie for first.
 While KDBC-TV remained the news leader in El Paso, the three stations engaged in fierce competition throughout the 1980s for viewers.
 In 1988, KVIA-TV broke through and began a run as the number-one station in early and late evening news, and five years later, KDBC-TV anchor Estela Casas left that station to become the new main female anchor on KVIA's newscasts, joining channel 7 mainstay Gary Warner.

 However, the 1990s would eventually belong to a revitalized KTSM-TV in the news ratings.
 In 1991, several employees defected to channel 9, where they reunited with Richard Pearson, a former KVIA general manager who departed to head up KTSM radio and television.
 The two stations traded ratings wins for much of the decade, but by 1998, channel 9 had emerged as the clear leader in the market.

 The Casas–Warner tandem continued on the air until 2008, when Warner retired after a 34-year association with the station dating to 1974 (preceded by a year at KELP radio), only interrupted by a brief stint with CNN.
 By 2012, KVIA-TV had returned to being the news ratings leader in the market among English-language stations.